 If you have any questions about these changes and how they may affect your 2017 CFR filing, please contact Joseph Kanjamala, CPA, CGMA, Partner with our Nonprofit, Government & Healthcare Group, at 212.503.8952 or via email; John D’Amico, CPA, Director with our Professional Standards Group, at 212.710.1808 or via email; or any of our nonprofit professionals.

 About Joseph J. Kanjamala

 Joseph J. Kanjamala, CPA, CGMA, is a Partner in the Nonprofit, Government & Healthcare Group at Marks Paneth LLP.
 His responsibilities in this role include designing audit strategies, supervising and training staff, liaising with clients, and providing oversight so that audits are conducted in a timely and cost-effective fashion.
-During his more than 20 years of public accounting experience, Mr. Kanjamala has developed deep skills in serving nonprofit organizations and has served numerous charitable organizations, private foundations...
+During his more than 20 years of public accounting experience, Mr. Kanjamala has developed deep skills in serving nonprofit organizations and has served numerous charitable organizations,...
 READ MORE +

 About John D'Amico